diasm3/Node_prac/README.md

     const router = express.Router()
     // @desc    User steve route
     // @route   /user/steve  ****API endpoint****
-    router.get("steve") // DO NOT PUT / in the route
+    router.get("/steve") // DO NOT PUT / in the route
     ```

 * How to use middleware in router
+    - Middleware is a function that runs in the middle of the router
+    - So, middleware is used to check the user is logged in or not

     ```javascript